syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/open-pdf-file/from-google-drive.md

 **Step 4:** Set the PDF Viewer Properties in ASP.NET MVC PDF viewer component

 Set the `documentPath` property of the PDF viewer component to the desired name of the PDF file you wish to load from Google Drive.
-Ensure that you correctly pass the document name from the files available in your azure contanier to the documentPath property.
+Ensure that you correctly pass the document name from the files available in your azure container to the documentPath property.

 ```csharp